DCMSstats/stl-design-history/app/posts/2024-10-07-15-assumptions-for-alpha.md

 * **Assumption 7:** We assume that operators with multiple STLs will be put off registering by having to separately register each of their properties

-* **Assumption 9:** We assume that the register will collect data from operators that is useful to LAs about STL premises in their local area

 * **Assumption 13:** We assume that prospective/new operators follow a similar process when finding out their STL responsibilities

 * **Assumption 16:** We assume that operators will understand the STL regulations they need to comply with as part of the scheme